yuzu-emu/yuzu-emu.github.io/site/content/help/feature/game-modding.md

 Similarly, if a file with the same name but with extension `.ips` is found at the same directory within `romfs_ext`, the base game file will be patched with it.

 ### Example
-For example, lets examine Splatoon 2, a popular game for modding.
+For example, let's examine Splatoon 2, a popular game for modding.

 Since Splatoon 2's title id is `01003BC0000A0000`, all of our mods for this game will go in `%YUZU_DIR%/load/01003BC0000A0000`.